-- Health Oversight Activities UHCS may disclose your protected health information to a health oversight agency for activities authorized by law, including audits, investigations, inspections, licensure, or disciplinary activities, and other similar proceedings.
-UHCS may not disclose your protected health information if you are subject of an investigation that is not directly related to your receipt of health care or public benefits.
+- Health Oversight Activities: UHCS may disclose your health information to a health oversight agency for activities authorized by law, including audits, investigations, inspections, licensure, or disciplinary activities, and other similar proceedings.
+UHCS may not disclose your health information if you are subject of an investigation that is not directly related to your receipt of health care or public benefits.

-- Law Enforcement If we determine that a students condition is such that s/he represents a substantial probability of serious harm to self or others, we may, per Wisconsin law, contact the police and request an emergency detention or other action to protect the safety of that student or others.
+- Law Enforcement: If we determine that a students condition is such that they represent a substantial probability of serious harm to self or others, we may, per Wisconsin law, contact the police and request an emergency detention or other action to protect the safety of that student or others.

-- Research Under certain circumstances, UHCS may use and disclose your protected health information for research purposes.
+- Research: Under certain circumstances UHCS may use and disclose your health information for research purposes.

 - Were not created by UHCS, unless the person who actually created the information is no longer available to make the amendment;